chintankamani/Home-Automation/README.md

 Step 6: You've to change your AuthToken, Network name & password.
 Step 7: Compile it.
 Step 8: Install Blynk app in your smart phone & configure it.
-Step 9: Link your Blynk app with IFTTT(It will allow you to controll via voice Commands.)
+Step 9: Link your Blynk app with IFTTT(It will allow you to controll via voice Commands through google assistant.)